 There are three main ways that we explain negative events in our lives.
 First is how much we blame ourselves, compared with other people or the situation.
-Second is how permanent our explanations are: whether the problem that caused this one event is likely to keep on causing negative events in our future.
-Third is how all-encompassing are explanations are: whether this cause is going to make trouble in other areas of our life, as well.
+The second is how permanent our explanations are – whether the problem that caused this one event is likely to keep on causing negative events in our future.
+The third is how all-encompassing our explanations are – whether this cause is going to make trouble in other areas of our life, as well.

 The way we tend to explain events is habitual and it’s called ‘attributional style’.
 Resilient people explain events in a way that is more positive.
 In an exam failure situation, a resilient person would acknowledge any stress they’re under or any other factors that could have affected their performance.